Frequently Asked Questions

 Please visit our How To Apply page to learn about our pre-enrollment process for the school.

-Provident Charter School has completed enrollment for the 2022-23 school year.
+Applications are being accepted for the 2023-24 school year.
 If you have any questions or would like to speak with someone at the school, please don’t hesitate to contact our Director of Enrollment.